dojo/docs/dojox/image/LightboxNano.rst

     require(["dojox/image/LightboxNano"]);

-You will also need to include the relevant Lightbox CSS:
+You will also need to include the relevant LightboxNano CSS:

 .. css ::